-SOCI 122 Introduction to Social Problems 54 hours lecture; 54 hours total
+SOCI 122 3 UNITS Introduction to Social Problems 54 hours lecture; 54 hours total

 An identification and analysis of the basic concepts, theoretical approaches (conflict, functionalist, and interactionist) and methods of contemporary social problems including: (1) the role of power and ideology in the definition of social problems, (2) causes and consequences of social problems, and (3) methods of intervention.
 Topics may include illness, environmental issues, abuse, migration, poverty, crime, unemployment, and labor force conditions.
 Topics will vary based upon current events.
+CSU, UC

-SOCI 123 Social Psychology
+SOCI 123 Social Psychology 3 UNITS

 Cross-listed with PSYC 123

+54 hours lecture; 54 hours total

+Recommended Preparation: ENGL 90 with a minimum grade of C

 This course considers individual human behavior in relation to the social environment.
-The power of the situation, other individuals, and the social group will be examined.
+The power of the situation, other individuals. and the social group will be examined.
 Topics may include: aggression, prejudice and stereotypes, interpersonal attraction, attitudes and attitude change, conformity, group dynamics, gender roles, cultural norms, and social cognition.
-CSU, UC